May High School

 May High School, sometimes referred to as May High School & Junior High, is a public high school located in May, Texas, United States.
 It is classified as a 1A school by the UIL.
 It is part of the May Independent School District located in northeastern Brown County.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "C" by the Texas Education Agency.

 Athletics

 The May Tigers compete in these sports: